In Conversation with Michael Papaeleftheriou

 Michael Papaeleftheriou (MP):

 All my projects run on tight timelines, it’s simply a matter of not having infinite money to throw around.
-I write my screenplays with the resources that I have in mind, for Crossroads that meant shooting at a single location.
-I also make sure I’m prepared before getting on set.
-With Crossroads there was actually very little that I had to do on set, we were just that prepared.
+I do try to make things easier though by writing my screenplays with the resources that I have in mind, this time around that meant shooting at a single location.

 Michael Papaeleftheriou (MP):

 Honestly as indie filmmakers it’s opened the door for us to be lazy for the most part.
-A lot of sets I’ve been on have been way too relaxed because hey at the end of the day “we can shoot unlimited footage with digital”.
+A lot of sets I’ve been on have been way too relaxed because hey, at the end of the day we can shoot unlimited footage with digital.
 Ten hours into a shoot people generally start to wish they were somewhere else.
-I try to keep in mind that at the end of the day filmmaking technology peaked with the invention of “the cut”.
-Everything else is just smoke and mirrors to me at this level.

 What tips would you give aspiring filmmakers who are just starting their careers?